What is the most important information I should know about HEMLIBRA?

 The most common side effects of HEMLIBRA include: injection site reactions (redness, tenderness, warmth, or itching at the site of injection), headache, and joint pain.
 These are not all of the possible side effects of HEMLIBRA.
 You can speak with your healthcare provider for more information.

 See the detailed “Instructions for Use” that comes with your HEMLIBRA for information on how to prepare and inject a dose of HEMLIBRA, and how to properly throw away (dispose of) used needles and syringes.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use HEMLIBRA for a condition for which it was not prescribed.
+Only use HEMLIBRA for the condition it was prescribed.
 Do not give HEMLIBRA to other people, even if they have the same symptoms that you have.
 It may harm them.
-You can ask your pharmacist or healthcare provider for information about HEMLIBRA that is written for health professionals.

-You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
+Side effects may be reported to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
 You may also report side effects to Genentech at (888) 835-2555.

 Please see Important Safety Information, including Serious Side Effects, as well as the HEMLIBRA full Prescribing Information and Medication Guide.